lucinezhong/Mobility-Models-and-Infectious-Disease-Spread/README.md

 <p> Exploration – With probability P=&rho;S<sup>-&gamma;</sup>, the individual will explore a new location.</p>
 <p> Preferential Return – With probability 1-P, the individual will return to a previously visited location i according to the locations' past visitation frequency f<sub>i<sub> .</p>

-Many variations of this model have been proposed, such as d-EPR model and p-EPR model.
+Many variations of this model have been proposed, such as the d-EPR and p-EPR models.

 <h2>d-EPR Model</h2>
+Unlike the EPR model, in the exploration phase individuals randomly select a new location, the d-EPR model proposes that individuals visit new locations based on the gravity model, w with probability P<sub>ij</sub>.

-<h2>p-EPR Model</h2>
+<h2>PEPR Model</h2>
+Unlike the EPR model, in the exploration phase individuals randomly select a new location, the Preferential Exploration and Preferential Return (PEPR) model that when individuals explore new locations, they tend to favor areas that are frequently visited.
+Specifically, exploration direction is biased toward regions with high visitation with distribution P(&theta; ; R,v).

 <h2>Switch Model</h2>